gbaeke/quick-guides/fluxv2/README.md

   --kustomization name=infra path=./infra prune=true

 # this should result in errors because we did not push changes to git
+# the kustomization does not find an ./infra folder YET
 flux get kustomizations -n cluster-config

 # in the flux configuration, you should see errors as well like ArtifactFailed